John Walsh, Director of the J. Paul Getty Museum, speaks at Commencement.

 Frederick Barton, United Nations Deputy High Commissioner for Refugees, is an Honorary Degree Recipient.

-Winston R. Hindle, Jr., former Senior Vice President of Digital Equipment Corporation and Wheaton Trustee, is an Honorary Degree Recipient.
+Winston R. Hindle, Jr., former vice-president of Digital Equipment Corporation and Wheaton trustee, is awarded an honorary degree.

 John F. Mars, President and CEO of Mars, Inc., is an Honorary Degree Recipient.